Don't see your question answered? Let us know! Contact us at 202-464-3400 or info@IBHRE.org .

 How do I maintain my IBHRE certification?

 Five (5) years after passing the exam, certified professionals must attest to having completed 45 contact hours of professional development activities that are applicable to their IBHRE certification.
-Verification of continuing education. criteria are subject to change.
+Verification of continuing education (VCE) criteria are subject to change.
 As of 2010, all IBHRE certified professionals are required to file a Verification of Continuing Education form and pay a processing fee by December 1 of their fifth year of certification in order to maintain their credential.
+Those who do not meet VCE are noted on their recipients listing with an asterisk (*) as "Certified - VCE noncompliant."

 How do I recertify my IBHRE credential?